-The IHG Premier Card has an increased welcome bonus of 80,000 IHG Rewards Club points after spending $2,000 within the first three months.
+The IHG Premier Card has an increased welcome bonus of 80,000 IHG Rewards Club points after spending $2,000 within the first three months, plus a further 40,000 IHG Rewards Club points after spending a total of $5,000 within six months.

-The best part is that you’re eligible for this card even if you have the old IHG credit card.
+The best part is that you’re eligible for this card even if you have the old IHG Select Card.

 An anniversary free night certificate